An overview of Iyengar Yoga, its origins, benefits and introduction to our Iyengar yoga programme.

 Alignment means maintaining the intended pose while respecting the body’s boundaries.
 The use of props are encouraged to assist students into an asana without putting them at risk of injury.
 Effective alignment can then help to achieve balance between body, mind and breath.

-Sequence refers to the order that that the postures are practised to enable a safe and structured progression of the poses, along with the ‘opening’ and balance of the physical and emotional body.
+Sequence refers to the order that the postures are practised in to enable a safe and structured progression of the poses, along with the ‘opening’ and balance of the physical and emotional body.

 Timing: unlike Vinyasa Yoga poses are held for longer periods of time.
 When stability has been achieved in a pose, it’s then possible to safely intensify the depth of the posture.
 This helps to help develop strength and flexibility, along with sensitivity and awareness between the body and mind.